stebunting/swish-merchant/README.md

 Promise-based Node.js library for integrating Swish for Merchants quickly and simply.

- - Currently supports creating payments, getting payment details and creating refunds.
+ - Supports creating payments, getting payment details, creating refunds and retrieving refunds.
- - Add your certificate files as files or strings (auto-checks).
+ - Add your certificate files as files or strings (auto-checking).
-In Progress!

 ## API
 ```javascript